Mowbray-R-V/Model-based-RL/README.md

 4. Planning and Learning with Adaptive Lookahead, AAAI 2023
 ---

-# ⭐Benchmark Analysis and Metrics
+# ⭐ Benchmark Analysis and Metrics
 1. Benchmarking Deep Reinforcement Learning for Continuous Control, ICML 2016
 2. Reinforcement Learning with Deep Energy-Based Policies, ICML 2017
 3. Deep Reinforcement Learning at the Edge of the Statistical Precipice, NIPS 2021